Lev Sedov: Trotsky's bloc

-In 1932 he helped Trotsky create a political bloc with the anti-Stalin opposition inside the USSR, and was in contact with some of its members like Ivan Smirnov, through the old bolshevik Goltsmann, which he called in his letters "the informant".
-Sedov showed he was far more interested in using a direct aggressive policy than Trotsky, stating: “Before everything else we have to drive out the present leadership and get rid of Stalin nothing but their liquidation can bring victory”.
+In 1932, he helped Trotsky create a political bloc with the anti-Stalin opposition inside the USSR and was in contact with some of its members like Ivan Smirnov, through the old bolshevik Eduard Holtzman, whom he called in his letters "the informant".
+Sedov showed he was far more interested in using a direct aggressive policy than Trotsky, stating: "Before everything else we have to drive out the present leadership and get rid of Stalin nothing but their liquidation can bring victory".
 The bloc was dissolved in early 1933, according to Pierre Broué.

 Exile in Paris

-Just before Adolf Hitler came to power in 1933, Sedov was able to move to Paris where he went to work as a Parisian laborer and became an important activist in the Trotskyist movement.
+Just before Adolf Hitler came to power in 1933, Sedov moved to Paris, where he worked as a Parisian laborer and became an important activist in the Trotskyist movement.
 He was frequently followed by agents of the Soviet NKVD.
-Between 1935 and 1938, while in Paris, Sedov and his partner, Jeanne Martin, also took in and cared for his young nephew, Vsevolod Volkov, called "Sieva" by the family (and who later, in Mexico, took the name Esteban Volkov), the son of Sedov's late half-sister, Zina.
+Between 1935 and 1938, while in Paris, Sedov and his partner, Jeanne Martin, took in and cared for his young nephew, Vsevolod Volkov, called "Sieva" by the family (and who later, in Mexico, took the name Esteban Volkov), the son of Sedov's late half-sister, Zina.